-Both Fifths were named after the famous New York avenue in failed efforts to covey prestige.
+Both Fifth Avenues were named after the famous New York Avenue in failed efforts to covey prestige.